Off-Site Large-Scale Renewable Energy

 Our Goal: Vanderbilt will power its campus entirely through renewable energy and commits to carbon neutrality by 2050.

-The agreement is the result of two years of intensive effort through The Large-Scale Renewable Energy Study by Vanderbilt to identify the best renewable energy strategy for the university on the basis of key criteria that include financial, social and environmental benefits and risk mitigation.
+The Green Invest partnerships are the result of two years of intensive effort through The Large-Scale Renewable Energy Study by Vanderbilt to identify the best renewable energy strategy for the university on the basis of key criteria that include financial, social and environmental benefits and risk mitigation.

 - Vanderbilt University joins Silicon Ranch, NES and TVA to ‘flip the switch’ on Vanderbilt I Solar Farm

 - Watch how Vanderbilt is taking a forward-thinking approach to large-scale renewable energy.

 - Take a first look at the Vanderbilt I Solar Farm.